hukl/Smyck-Color-Scheme/README.md

 This is a color scheme suitable for Terminal.app, iTerm2, Vim, gVim, MacVim, Textmate and Sublime Text 2.

-The colors are carefully chosen and the contrasts are tunes so that it should not hurt the eyes even after a whole day of working.
+The colors are carefully chosen and the contrasts are tuned so that it should not hurt the eyes even after a whole day of working.

 # Screenshots